polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

    For the implementation of the individual trait functions, it is very unlikely that you want a different implementation than the one used in the templates.
    These functions merely forward the calls to the pallet.
-   You can copy the implementation straight from [Substrate](https://github.com/paritytech/substrate-contracts-node/blob/main/runtime/src/lib.rs).
+   You can copy the implementation straight from [Substrate][bin-runtime-contracts-rpc].
    Make sure that the version where you copy from is the same version as the one used in your `Cargo.toml` file.

 1. Add the RPC API extension.